 We’re very pleased with the success of Zombies, Run! so far.
-After launching in February 2012, the game has consistently been among the highest grossing Health and Fitness apps in the world, with almost 5 million downloads up to the end of 2017.
-We've been featured as Editor's Choice multiple times on the iTunes and Google Play Stores, and we have over 250,000 active users.
+After launching in February 2012, the game has consistently been among the highest grossing Health and Fitness apps in the world, with over 10 million downloads to date.
+We've been featured as Editor's Choice multiple times on the Apple App Store and Google Play Store, and we often have hundreds of thousands of monthly active users.

 What are your future plans for Zombies, Run!?

 Every year, we launch a new season of missions, just like a TV show.
 And we're committed to continually maintaining and improving Zombies, Run! to take advantage of all the latest features and opportunities on the iOS and Android platforms, including wearables and health tracking.

 Six to Start has around 20 staff based around the world.
 We are fully owned by OliveX, a health and fitness company based in Hong Kong.
 Additionally, Naomi Alderman, Zombies, Run!’s co-creator and lead writer, works with a number of writers to help develop the scripts.